openproblems-bio/openproblems/openproblems/tasks/cell_cell_communication/README.md

 * `ligand`: `str`, gene symbol of the ligand in an interaction
 * `receptor`: `str`, gene symbol of the receptor in an interaction

-Methods should infer a score for each `intersecting interaction` in the harmonized prior-knowledge resource provided by LIANA - available via the `lr_resource` function.
-The relevant columns in the `lr_resource` are `ligand_genesymbol` and `receptor_genesymbol`, which correspond to the ligand and receptor genes, respectively.
+Methods should infer a score for each _intersecting interaction_ in the harmonized prior-knowledge resource provided by LIANA.
+We define _intersecting interactions_ as those for which the relevant genes are both present in the dataset and the resource.

+The prior-knowledge resource is available via the `cell_cell_communication.utils.ligand_receptor_resource` function, which returns a DataFrame containing the columns `ligand_genesymbol` and `receptor_genesymbol`, which correspond to the ligand and receptor genes, respectively.
 These may contain complexes with subunits separated with `_`.
 Hence, **methods should be able to deal with complex-containing interactions**.

-We define `intersecting interactions` as those for which the relevant genes are both present in the dataset and the resource.

-Methods should also enable the filtering of interactions according to their minimum expression proportion in both the `source` and `target` cell types, via the `expr_prop` parameter - set to `0.1` by default.

 ### Metrics

 Metrics should evaluate the concordance between `adata.uns["ccc_target"]` and `adata.uns["ccc_pred"]` to evaluate the success of a method in predicting interactions.
+Since not all datasets will provide all possible columns in `adata.uns["ccc_target"]`, metrics should perform a join on all shared columns in the two data frames to get the union/intersection of predicted and assumed interactions.

 ### Examples